svinota/pyroute2/docs/dhcp-server-detector.rst

 Exit codes
 ----------

-The programs always exits with `0` if at least one `OFFER` was received, in the configured duration, `1` otherwise.
+The programs always exits with `0` if at least one `OFFER` was received in the configured duration, `1` otherwise.

 Along with its JSON output, it means it can be used easily in scripts, like: